ahmadhmdan/shop/README.md

 ## How to start the web application:

+1- create .env file and copy the .env.example file to it and change the database name to shop

-1- run the follwoing command first:
+2- run the follwoing command first:

 -composer install

 -npm install

-2- create new database in the name: shop
+3- create new database in the name: shop

-3- run the follwoing command in order:
+4- run the follwoing command in order:

 - php artisan migrate
 - php artisan db:seed --class=RolesTableSeeder
 - php artisan db:seed --class=PermissionSeeder
 - php artisan db:seed --class=PermissionRoleSeeder

-4- run this command:
+5- run this command:
 - php artisan storage:link

-5- To run the website:
+6- To run the website:
-- npm run div
+- npm run dev
 - php artisan serve

 Note:

-to signup as suber admin, first register as normal user and then change the role_id in the database table (user) to 1 and then you can access the admin dashboard
+to signup as suber admin, first register as normal user and then change the role_id in the database table (user) to 1 and then you can access the admin dashboard via the small icon in the nav bar.

+if the image upload didn't work the first time, please try upload it again.
+It will work eventually